 What’s the secret to the KillaJoule’s insane speed?
 Clever engineering and optimization!
 Working on a shoestring budget, you have to do the math and spend your resources wisely.
 If you do that, you can set world record as a backyard team.

 How much has the KillaJoule cost?
 I decided early in the project to never count exactly how much it has cost, but I know that our monthly credit card bills many times have had the same size as the pay check.
 We are somewhere between $100,000 to $150,000 out of pocket, and our sponsors have put in a similar amount in parts and labor.
-We could have paid off our mortgage if we hadn’t built the KillaJoule, but that wouldn’t have been nearly as much fun. 😉
+A lot of the cost is for the support equipment such as trailer, truck, generator, tools etc. We could have paid off our mortgage early if we hadn’t built the KillaJoule, but that wouldn’t have been nearly as much fun. 😉

 “Whatever I do today, I don’t have to do tomorrow.”